 A stronger common situational awareness, faster anticipation of trends and preparedness are some of the key components of the New Pact on Migration and Asylum.
-In line with the Commission's recommendation37 for an "EU mechanism for preparedness and management of crises related to migration (Blueprint Network)" the Blueprint Network supports migration management by providing an operational framework for monitoring and anticipation of migration flows that enables more coordinated responses to migration crises and building resilience.
+In line with the Commission's recommendation for an "EU mechanism for preparedness and management of crises related to migration (Blueprint Network)" the Blueprint Network supports migration management by providing an operational framework for monitoring and anticipation of migration flows that enables more coordinated responses to migration crises and building resilience.
 To this end, better planning of resources and enhanced capacity for migration management are necessary at EU level, including an efficient capacity for early warning and forecasting.
 To achieve this, it is therefore necessary to put in place an EU-wide IT-based toolbox, which will provide better analytical overviews of the migratory situation, early identification, better understanding of new migratory trends and evidence-based predictions of migration movements.
-This toolbox will be available to the EU Institutions, Agencies and Member States.
+This toolbox will be available to the EU

-Commission Recommendation (EU) 2020/1366 of 23 September 2020 on an EU mechanism for preparedness and management of crises related to migration, OJ L 317, 1.10.2020, p.
-26-38.
+Commission Recommendation (EU) 2020/1366 of 23 September 2020 on an EU mechanism for preparedness and management of crises related to migration, (OJ L 317, 1.10.2020, p.
+26, ELI: http://data.europa.eu/eli/reco/2020/1366/oj).